 You can choose between a variety of tours and activities in Manuel Antonio, and the Quepos is a super popular tourist destination with lots of activities!
 Here are a few top-rated options that are really popular!

-My absolute happiest moment in Quepos was a day trip with a catamaran.
+My absolute happiest moment in Quepos was a day tour with a catamaran.
 Probably because of the shock of the heat along the Caribbean coast (be prepared!).

 Just hanging in the net of the silent vessel of a catamaran, occasionally doing some snorkeling in between mojitos, suits me just fine.